jvcleave/ofxImGui/README.md

  Please note that using **ofxImGui in multiwindow OpenFrameworks applications is in testing phase**.
 For now, one ImGui instance is created per oF window, without any communication in between them (cross-docking won't work).
 Hopefully DearImGui will introduce something to handle "multiple host viewports".

- Currently, **ofxImGui only works on GLFW-based openFrameworks applications**.
-Thus, the RPI_LEGACY, iOS and Vulkan implementations might be broken; as they've not yet been ported to the new ImGui backends.
+ Currently, **ofxImGui only works on GLFW-based openFrameworks applications**, this seems to become the new oF standard.
+Thus, the `RPI_LEGACY`, iOS and Vulkan implementations might be broken; as they've not yet been ported to the new ImGui backends.
+For non-GLFW windows, please use ofxImGui version `< 1.80`.

+*Notes on Rpi support: Some combinations of Rpi and oF versions won't provide all GLSL versions.
+It's recommended to use the full KMS driver rather then the Legacy Broadcom one (very low FPS), but they both work.
+Tested with RaspBian Stretch.
+Also, if you start your application with a minimal desktop environment (using `startx ./bin/ofApp`), the imgui viewport features do not work correctly.*

 #### GLSL Support Table